spine-tools/SpineOpt.jl/docs/src/tutorial/stochastic_system.md

 More information can be found in the [documentation on the stochastic structure](@ref stochastic_framework).
 It is recommended to make sure you are able to get the simple system tutorial working first.

-In this tutorial we will take a look at independent scenarios, stochastic paths and different stochastic paths in different parts of the energy system.
+In this tutorial we will take a look at independent scenarios and stochastic paths.

+!!! info
+    In theory it is also possible to have different stochastic structures in different parts of your system.
+In practice that is very much prone to errors.
+As much of the functionality of different stochastic structures can be accomplished with a clever DAG, it is recommended to work with a single stochastic structure at all times.

 ## Setup starting from simple system tutorial